The Queen (South African TV series)

-The Queen is a South African telenovela that premiered on Mzansi Magic on 1 August 2016 and on Canal Plus in April 2020.
+The Queen was a South African telenovela that premiered on Mzansi Magic on 1 August 2016 and on Canal Plus in April 2020.
 It is produced by Ferguson Films, owned by acting veterans Connie Ferguson and her late husband Shona Ferguson.
 The Queen ran at a 260 episode per season and aired every Monday to Friday at 21h00 on Mzansi Magic.

 The Queen concluded season 4 with a one-hour finale on Friday 24 July 2020, season 5 premiered on Monday 27 July 2020.
 The Queen had a crossover episode with The River, featuring Sindi Dlathu as Lindiwe Dlamini -Dikana who is Harriet's friend.